Here’s a complete Taroko Gorge itinerary guide to make the most of this beautiful place.

-If I get a chance to go back to Taroko, I’m signing up for the permit and hiking this trail.
+If I get a chance to go back to Taroko, I’m signing up for the permit and hiking this trail or booking a tour.
 My friend went, and her photos are absolutely incredible.
 It’s an all day kind of hike at about 10 steep kilometers, so if you do plan on going, make sure to bring plenty of water and food.
 You actually have to go with a guide, but it’s in the same spot as the Swallow’s Grotto stop.

 ** If you want to hike either of the permit trails, this is the site you need to register with.